cbrnr/python-intro-short/04-Functions/04-Functions.md

 TypeError: add() missing 1 required positional argument: 'y'
 ```

-Because this function returns a value, Python will evaluate a function call like `add(5, 5)` to its return value `10`.
+Because this function returns a value, Python will reduce a function call like `add(5, 5)` to its return value `10`.
 Using this knowledge, we can *compose* more complicated expressions as follows:

 ```python
 >>> add(add(2, add(5, 7)), 9)